 Reducing Meal Expenses for Business Travelers

 There’s a lot that goes into choosing a hotel, no matter what kind of travel you are doing.
-But when it’s for business, there are certain features that will help when it comes to mealtime.
+But when it’s for business, there are certain features that will help when it comes to reducing meal expenses.

 - Free breakfast: This could be continental or a larger buffet offering.
 Either way it takes away an entire meal’s cost from their daily rate and gives them a convenient option that they don’t need to go out of their way for.